 Jump to:

-- Incredibly easy to make and even easier to freeze for later!
+- Quick breakfast treat: They are super easy to make and even easier to freeze for later when you need a breakfast or snack on the go!

-- Sour cream: Substitute the sour cream with full-fat plain Greek yogurt as well.
+Sour cream: Substitute the sour cream with full-fat plain Greek yogurt.

-- Coconut milk: This recipe works best with full-fat coconut milk.
-Replacing the coconut milk may result in a less-tender muffin.
+Coconut milk: This recipe works best with full-fat coconut milk.
+You can substitute buttermilk in place of coconut milk if needed.

 recipe instructions

-Bake them for 8 minutes at 425 F. Then without opening the oven door, reduce the heat to 350 F/180 C and continue baking for another 19-23 minutes or until the tops are golden brown and a toothpick inserted into the center comes out covered in moist crumbs.
+Bake them for 8 minutes in the preheated oven.
+Then without opening the oven door, reduce the heat to 350 F/180 C and continue baking for another 19-23 minutes or until the tops are golden brown and a toothpick inserted into the center comes out clean.

 expert baking tips